 In collaboration with the University of Toronto’s Heart & Stroke Richard Lewar Centre, we will offer a comprehensive, multidisciplinary training program for graduate and medical students, and post-doctoral fellows working with any CANHEART SPOR team member.
 In addition, several seed grants will be awarded to young and mid-career investigators.
 To help build clinical trials capacity in Canada, diverse training opportunities in clinical trials, administrative databases and implementation science will be available.

-Alternatively, interested prospective trainees can email us at firstname.lastname@example.org and we will notify you when further details are available.
+Alternatively, interested prospective trainees can email Tara O’Neill, CANHEART Research Assistant, at email@example.com.